PRIORITIZING CRUCIAL HEALTHCARE IN RURAL COMMUNITIES: Urgent Needs and Opportunities for Growth

 TARGETED MEDICAID SUPPLEMENTAL PAYMENTS.
 Partnerships between providers and health systems presents a major opportunity to improve rural healthcare.
 Economies of scale—sharing staff, technology, and equipment across a coalition of providers—can help simultaneously lower costs and increase access to high-quality care in rural communities.
 Since this approach has been effective for many rural healthcare facilities during the pandemic, continuing to broaden those partnerships could further help rural providers.
 Maximizing in areas where utilization is higher can help a health system’s smaller facilities afford to continue delivering care and may help subsidize access to care in less populated or more isolated areas.

 VALUE-BASED CONTRACTING REQUIREMENTS.
 Medicaid is uniquely positioned to drive care to rural areas experiencing this unique blend of challenges.
 Medicaid managed care in particular can enable state plans and providers work in unison towards shared healthcare goals.
 State Medicaid directors have multiple mechanisms at their disposal to help ensure rural areas are not overlooked, including contractual requirements that ensure appropriate emphasis and accountability related to providing rural healthcare.
 Additionally, value-based purchasing agreements and supplemental payment programs can be implemented that tie funding to performance metrics to incentivize providers and improve outcomes in targeted focus areas.
 Designing and implementing new Medicaid supplemental payment programs can help create new partnerships and enhance existing ones by making funding more readily available to providers while preserving—and perhaps increasing—access to high-quality care.
 Medicaid programs have the flexibility to address these challenges in different ways that align the challenges in their states.
-Medicaid has also been the recipient of unprecedented resources to confront the PHE as well as the related issues of equity, behavioral health, and other aspects.
+Medicaid has also been the recipient of unprecedented resources to confront the PHE as well as the related issues of access, behavioral health, and other aspects.
 As such, Medicaid is uniquely positioned to drive system transformation and improve rural healthcare.

 It is important to note the considerations outlined above generally describe rural hospitals serving Medicaid populations and do not explore the unique factors affecting tribal communities, which are often another important aspect of rural health.